Towards Interactive Logic Programming: Introduction

+\begin{exmple} $! hburger.$\\ $! fburger.$\\ $! coke.$\\ $! onion.$\\ $! (hset$ ${\rm :-}$ \> $hburger \otimes coke\ \otimes (onion \add\ corn))$\\ $! (fset$ ${\rm :-}$ \> $fburger \otimes coke\ \otimes (onion \add\ corn))$\\ \end{exmple} Here, ${\rm :-}$ represents reverse implication.
 The definition above consists of reusable resources, denoted by $!$.
 As a particular example, consider a goal task $hset \adc fset$.
 This goal simply terminates with a success in the context of \cite{HM94} as both goals are solvable.
 However, in our context, execution proceeds as follows: the system requests the user to select a particular burger set.
 After the set -- say, $hset$ -- is selected, the system tries to solve the first conjunct using the new semantics, whereas it tries to solve the second conjunct using the old semantics.
 Now the execution terminates with a success, as both conjuncts are solvable.

 As seen from the example above, additive-conjunctive goals can be used to model interactive decision tasks.
-We also adopt additive-disjunctive goals which are of the form $G_1 \add G_2$ where $G_1, G_2$ are goals.
-Executing this goal has the following intended semantics: select the true disjunct $G_i$ and execute $G_i$ where $i (= 1\ {\rm or}\ 2)$ is chosen by the system.
+We also adopt additive-disjunctive goals which are of the form $G_0 \add G_1$ where $G_0, G_1$ are goals.
+Executing this goal has the following intended semantics: select the true disjunct $G_i$ and execute $G_i$ where $i (= 0\ {\rm or}\ 1)$ is chosen by the system.

 To present our idea as simple as possible, this paper focuses on \muprolog, which is a variant of a subset of Lolli\cite{HM94}.
 The former can be obtained from the latter by (a) disallowing linear context and $\adc$ in the clauses, and (b) allowing only $\otimes, \oplus, \&$ operators in goal formulas. \muprolog\ can also be seen as an extension of Prolog with $\oplus, \&$ operators in goal formulas, as $\otimes$ in \muprolog\ corresponds to $\land$ of Prolog.